Mosaic Data Science Case Study | Predictive Disease Progression

 In this modeling approach, Mosaic examined a regression-based predictive analysis using clinical and patient variables to predict A1C change over a given time interval.
 Our data science consultants created an estimator that predicted the change in the A1C over a given time interval.

 The AIC predictions were increasingly accurate as the estimator of time intervals grows.
 After running the predictive model it was decided that more clinical variables could be added such as patient payments, encounters, alcohol and tobacco use, to improve model results.

-Mosaic found promise in each of the three different modeling approaches outlined above.
+Mosaic found promise in each of the three different predictive disease progression modeling approaches outlined above.
 Each approach, with further model tuning and increased variable understanding, would provide predictive insights on the diabetes patients.
 Improving prediction related to A1C would allow this healthcare innovation company to provide invaluable data-driven insights, giving medical professionals the decision support they need to save lives and improve the treatment of diabetes.